BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 - The MVP is having a certain degree of acceleration with prefetching mechanism running common benchmarks. (e.g. TPC-DS/TPC-H) as well as other common jobs.

+- The stretch goal is to find a common way of creating job dependecy paths to accelerate computing speed of Hive applications.

 ## 6. Release Planning:

 ### Sprint 1: 9/16 - 10/6